iltommi/qdb-documentation/source/api/python.rst

 .. py:class:: Client(hostname, port)

-    The classic interface to a quasardb hive.
+    The classic interface to a quasardb cluster.
     It connects to the given hostname at instanciation, disconnects automatically at destruction.
     The connection is dropped and restarted as needed depending on usage.
     The client serializes the keys and the data using the standard :py:mod:`pickle` module.